Office: SG Mudd 330

 1991 B.A., Biology and Art Earlham College - Richmond, IN

-In my joint position as a professor at University of Denver faculty and Director of Research, Herbaria and Records at Denver Botanic Gardens (DBG), I direct a research program in Conservation Biology with three, overlapping foci: 1) preservation of rare species, 2) the ecology of exotic invasives, and 3) restoration of degraded ecosystems.
-The primary concentration of my DU group is the ecology of restoration of riparian habitats invaded by non-native plants.
+My research program at University of Denver has three, overlapping foci: 1) preservation of rare species, 2) the ecology of exotic invasives, and 3) restoration of degraded ecosystems.
+The primary concentration of my DU group has been the ecology of restoration of riparian habitats invaded by non-native plants and understanding changes in plant phenology in response to climate change.

 While scientific theories of ecological restoration are well established, there are significant gaps in practical application.
-One of my goals, therefore, has been to help guide the academic field to benefit actual land management.
-Toward this end, my lab has conducted the first multi-state surveys of re-vegetated restoration sites, using multivariate statistical tools to identify environmental variables associated with restoration success (e.g., Bay & Sher).
-We have also conducted large-scale field tests of how invasive species control influences plant assemblages (e.g., Sher et al. in press) and soil chemistry (e.g. Cederborg & Sher).
-These projects have primarily considered restoration associated with Tamarix spp. (more commonly known as tamarisk or saltcedar), a woody, Eurasian tree that invades watersheds, profoundly affecting biological communities and ecosystem processes (i.e., fire, flooding, and soil chemistry fluxes).
+One of my goals, therefore, has been to help guide the academic field to assist actual land management.
+Toward this end, my lab has conducted the first multi-state surveys of re-vegetated restoration sites, using multivariate statistical tools to identify environmental variables associated with restoration success (Bay & Sher 2008).
+We have also done large-scale field tests of how invasive species control influences plant assemblages (Sher et al. 2008) and soil chemistry (Gaddis and Sher 2013, Ohrtman, Lair & Sher 2012).
+These projects have primarily considered restoration associated with _Tamarix spp._ (more commonly known as tamarisk or saltcedar), a woody, Eurasian tree that invades watersheds, profoundly affecting biological communities and ecosystem processes (i.e., fire, flooding, and soil chemistry fluxes).